EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 Here, we've added a new parameter to the constructor to specify that `VehicleQuotesContext` has a dependency on `IConfiguration`.
 This prompts the framework to provide an instance of that when instantiating the class.
 We can use that instance to access the settings that we defined in the `appsettings.json` file via its `GetValue` method, like I demonstrated above.

 The value of the settings in `appsettings.json` can be overridden by environment variables as well.
-On Linux, for example, we can run the app and set an enviornment value with a line like this:
+On Linux, for example, we can run the app and set an environment value with a line like this:

 ```
 $ DefaultOffer=123 dotnet run